Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Are Ficus trees poisonous to cats?

-So recently I’ve finally finished my house move and gone from a two-bedroom flat into a 3 bedroom house with a garden.
+So recently I’ve finally finished my house move and gone from a two-bedroom flat into a three-bedroom house with a garden.

-As such, I got in touch with my local vet, reached out to my local botanical garden, and read the studies on if Ficus trees are poisonous to cats.
+As such, I contacted my local vet and my local botanical garden and read the studies on whether Ficus trees are poisonous to cats.

 To summarize: